utyf/nserv/README.md

 While developing this testing assignment I tried to keep everything as simple and light as possible.
+Result was tested with Python 2.7 only.

 ###Back-end